lofidevops/simplenlp/README.md

 3. Open http://localhost:8080 in your browser to see the latest results.

+      * If you get an error starting the site, or uploading a file, you probably missed the `initwordy` step above.

 4. Upload a `.txt` file to add it to the results.
 (This might take a while.
 The page will refresh once done.)

 5. Hover over a sample to see the full sentence containing the interesting word.